operasoftware/devopera/articles/_posts/2015-09-23-installable-web-apps.md

 If Opera can't find a `short_name`, it’ll use `name` and, if that’s not present, the HTML `title` is used.

-(This was updated on 30 September 2015; previously, `name` was used for HTTPS sites and HTML `title` was used for HTTP sites.)

 ### Display modes

 The specification defines [display modes](https://w3c.github.io/manifest/#display-modes), which are different ways to show your web app.